Ntenzin66/CircuitPython/README.md

 ### Reflection

 It was difficult at first, I had many problems, but in the end I managed to make it work.
 The wiring was the main problem.
 I need to remeber which wire is the power, ground, and analog.
+I learned that you should color code the wires with the ones coming out of the servo to make it easier for you to wire it up.
+Black for Black, Red for Red, and White for White.

 ## CircuitPython_LCD